write a letter on your computer.

 Hold down the left mouse button at the start of the address, and then drag your mouse over the rest.

-When the Paragraph Dialogue box opens, the first thing your going to need to do, is to take note of which measurement scale your using.
+When the Paragraph Dialogue box opens, the first thing you're going to need to do is to take note of which measurement scale your using.

 You could be working in Centimetres or Inches.